‘The Young And The Restless’ Writers Team Wins Award & Viewers Respond

 The Young and The Restless writers won the Writer’s Guild Award for Best Daytime Drama.
 Earlier today, the show congratulated its writers with a tweet announcing the big news about the award that a team of 13 writers won.
-Several viewers responded, offering congratulations, but others took the post as a place to air their grievances about the direction of the number one rated CBS Daytime drama’s writing and storylines lately.
+Several viewers responded, offering congratulations, but others took the post as a place to air their grievances about the direction of the No. 1 rated CBS Daytime drama’s writing and storylines lately.

 “Congrats on your award.
 The #teriah storyline has been particularly awesome.
 Keep up the good work.
 I appreciate you guys!” praised a happy fan, who mentioned the relationship between Mariah (Camryn Grimes) and Tessa (Cait Fairbanks).

 Currently, the same-sex onscreen couple is experiencing some angst, though, because Tessa is on tour with her ex-husband Tanner Watts (Chase Coleman).
-Some viewers worried that would mean the end of the couple.
+Some viewers worried that would mean the end for the couple.
 However, even though Tessa is out of town, she has still stayed involved in the storylines over the past few weeks.

 “What?!
 I don’t know who voted for them to get this award, but it wasn’t the fans that have been complaining for months and years about the writing and how horrible it is!” another Twitter user replied.